michaelkpfeifer/michaelkpfeifer.github.io/_posts/2024-03-09-the-order-of-arguments-in-left-folds.markdown

 Over the years, I have developed a general interest in programming languages.
-I wanted to have a place where I could look up the order of arguments of folds without browsing the documentation of the respective language over and over again.
+I wanted to have a place where I could look up the order of arguments of fold without browsing the documentation of the respective language over and over again.

 I thought about this little article for quite some time.
 I always